Copyright15 way cablesCopyright

 Basic NE-555 Monostable Mode:

-short term noise caused by a switch, relay, etc. and then picked up by the input pin.
+This is a great asset in interfacing the NE-555 with noisy sources.
+Just in case you don't know what 'bounce' is: bounce is a type of fast, short term noise caused by a switch, relay, etc. and then picked up by the input pin.

 To the top of this page

-When a negative-going trigger pulse is applied to the trigger input (see fig. 9a), the
+The trigger input is initially high (about 1/3 of +V).
+When a negative-going trigger pulse is applied to the trigger input (see fig. 9a), the threshold on the lower comparator is exceeded.

 The lower comparator, therefore, sets the flip-flop.
-That causes T1 to cut off, acting as
+That causes T1 to cut off, acting as an open circuit.
+The setting of the flip-flop also causes a positive-going output level which is the beginning of the output timing pulse.

-The capacitor now begins to charge through the external resistor.
-As soon as the charge on the capacitor equal 2/3 of the supply voltage, the upper comparator triggers and resets the control flip-flop.
-That terminates the output pulse which switches back to zero.
 At this time, T1 again conducts thereby discharging the capacitor.
 If a negative-going pulse is applied to the reset input while the output pulse is high, it will be terminated immediately as that pulse will reset the flip-flop.

-Whenever a trigger pulse is applied to the input, the NE-555 will generate its single-duration output pulse.
-Depending upon the values of external resistance and capacitance used, the output timing pulse may be adjusted from approximately one millisecond to as high as on hundred seconds.
 For time intervals less than approximately 1-millisecond, it is recommended that standard logic one-shots designed for narrow pulses be used instead of a NE-555 timer.
 IC timers are normally used where long output pulses are required.
 In this application, the duration of the output pulse in seconds is approximately equal to:

 NE555 DataTo the top of this page

-less than this if all the accuracy of which the NE-555 is capable is to be achieved.
+The upper limit for R( t ) is in the order of about 15 Mega ohm but should be less than this if all the accuracy of which the NE-555 is capable is to be achieved.

 NE555 DataTo the top of this page